 If you love the sound of bells, Beaumont Tower is the place to visit.
 Beaumont Tower is located on campus, one block south of Grand River Avenue and one block north of the Red Cedar bicycle trail in the center of "old campus."

 The tower has a carillon, a musical instrument consisting of at least two octaves of bells arranged in a chromatic series and played from a keyboard that permits control of expression through variation of touch.
 The MSU carillon has 49 bells and is capable of playing the full range of literature composed for the instrument.
-More information on the history of Beaumont Tower and the Carillon can be found here.
+Click here for more information on the history of Beaumont Tower and the carillon.